Amey0312/Linguo/README.md

 - HTML5: Provides the structure for the app's interface.
 - CSS3: Adds styling and responsiveness to the design.
 - JavaScript (ES6): Implements the text-to-voice functionality

+## Checkout the website deployed on render: https://linguo.onrender.com